Solarized: History

 Ethan Schoonover—a designer and software developer—began working on Solarized in 2010 after he installed a new code editor and could not find a color scheme he liked.
 He found the default white-on-black schemes of most applications to be too high in contrast.
 Even for low-contrast schemes, some colors were more prominent than others.
 This was an issue for programming, as code editors use syntax highlighting, where color is used to indicate the different parts of the code.

 Initially, Schoonover attempted to modify the colors of another scheme called Zenburn, but he was daunted by its implementation in Vim script and did not agree with some of its design decisions.
 Schoonover took six months in order to research and create Solarized, with the goal of applying "design rigor".
 Schoonover published Solarized in April 2011 on GitHub.

 Schoonover has refused offers of donations to the project, preferring to not be beholden to others regarding changes, especially since aspects of programming environments such as color schemes can be contentious.
-Schoonover has considered releasing a revised set of color schemes as "Solarized 2" in order to avoid legacy support issues based on the original Solarized.
+Schoonover had considered releasing a revised set of color schemes as "Solarized 2" in order to avoid legacy support issues based on the original Solarized.